mattplant/macFlow/docs/Tools/Development.md

 # macFlow: Development Tools

-Development Tools configuration for the macFlow project.
+Development Tools for the macFlow project.

 ## VSCode